frypatch/The-Price-of-Remembering/book/CHAPTER_04.md

 Then others, overlapping.
 Arwyl saying something about the autopsy.
 Dal’s measured tones cutting through.
 Elodin’s voice, saying something I couldn’t quite catch but edged with anger.

 And underneath it all, the device projected Hemme’s voice. “...nough of this.
-I told you already, you're over thinkin...” “...quiet no one will...” “...grace to retire.”
+I told you already, you’re over thinkin...” “...quiet no one will...” “...grace to retire.”

 The wind trembled.
 My focus wavered, and the voices began to dissolve.
 I didn’t try to hold them.
 Didn’t need to.